 You can download the PDF whitepaper of this artcle with all the graphs and illustrations that help you understand the described processes.
 Feel free to print it and share it with your colleagues.

-Digital Disruption in Banking is Driven by Value and Design
+How Banking Culture is Affected by Value and Design

 Value affects the basic guidelines of business leaders, their mindset and the culture of their company.
 It also impacts the product strategy and the focus of their efforts.
 In essence, value answers the question of WHY the company exists and what their unique proposal is to their customers.